 Location: Central Valley

-After a tough day we got to have a bit of a later start this morning.
-Everyone woke up with some soreness from working on the elementary school classroom the day before but it was definitely a good sore!
+After a tough day, we got to have a bit of a later start this morning.
+Everyone woke up with some soreness from working on the elementary school classroom the day before but it was a good sore!
 Even though we were hurting, it was very much worth it.
 Once we got on the bus, we headed to La Carpio, a shantytown outside of San Jose set between a sewage treatment plant and landfill.
 Driving through it was eye-opening.
 None of us had ever seen anything like this.
 Despite the awful conditions the people live in, they still managed to smile and be friendly.
-Gail, our in-country contact and founder of the Humanitarian Foundation in Costa Rica, gave us a deep explanation about the history of La Carpio in order for us to better understand the situation.
-Gail has spent nearly 40 years in Costa Rica working to improve the conditions of poor communities and showed us some of the work her foundation was going and the communities poverty impacts.
+Gail, our in-country contact and founder of the Humanitarian Foundation in Costa Rica, gave us a deep explanation of the history of La Carpio for us to better understand the situation.
+Gail has spent nearly 40 years doing Costa Rica volunteer work to improve the conditions of poor communities and showed us some of the work her foundation was going and the communities poverty impacts.
 After walking around, we enjoyed some delicious “Trits,” a Costa Rican ice cream sandwich.
 They were probably the most delicious ice cream sandwiches I have ever tasted.
-We were a little skeptical at first because Rob and Devin talked them up so much, but they definitely lived up to our expectations.
+We were a little skeptical at first because Rob and Devin talked them up so much, but they lived up to our expectations.